aybansal4/microOS/README.md

 - [ ] Tweak the kernel to your needs
 - [ ] Add basic I/O drivers or utilities
 - [ ] Add automated testing (emulator boot + basic command test)
 - [ ] Add better shell shell, support for more commands
+- [ ] Add drivers other than VGA which is old

 ---